TurboWarp/docs/docs/website/unshared-projects.md

 Here's our current list of suggested workarounds:

 1. The best way to share a project with other people is to share it on the Scratch website.
 The Scratch community is really nice.
 This is what Scratch encourages you to do.
 1. If you just want to test your project in a third-party site without sharing it, you can download the project to your computer (File > Save to your computer) and load the downloaded file.
-Most Scratch-related tools support this.
+Most tools support this.
-1. You may find that you prefer making your projects in TurboWarp rather than Scratch, in which case you can make it in TurboWarp and upload to Scratch later.
+1. For embedding Scratch projects into other sites, use [TurboWarp Packager](https://packager.turbowarp.org/), [forkphorus packager](https://forkphorus.github.io/packager/), or [HTMLifier](https://sheeptester.github.io/htmlifier/) ([guide on embedding](/packager/embedding)).
+These could be an alternative to sharing your projects on Scratch if you find a place to upload the generated files.

 More workarounds for things like collaborations may or may not be being looked into, but no promises can be made.
-Assume that nothing will happen until proven otherwise.
+Assume that nothing will happen.
 Scratch is 15 years old while TurboWarp is less than two years old.
 Collaborations happened just fine during the 13 years without TurboWarp and will continue just fine.

 :::caution
 We've seen a couple people suggesting this so we want to be clear: **ANY site other than scratch.mit.edu that asks you for your Scratch password is a SCAM.
 You WILL lose your entire account and all of your projects irrecoverably.
 Legitimate sites will NEVER ask you for your Scratch password. <span style={{textDecoration: 'underline'}}>No exceptions</span>.**